appleboy/drone-git-push/DOCS.md

-Use this plugin for deplying an application via `git push`.
+Use this plugin for deploying an application via `git push`.
 You will need to supply Drone with a private SSH key or use the same credentials as the cloned repo to being able to push changes.